MahdiMirzadeh/app-grid-wizard/README.md

 # App Grid Wizard - GNOME Extension

-**App Grid Wizard** is a GNOME Shell extension that simplifies organizing your applications into predefined categories in the app grid.
-With a single click, it automatically groups your apps into folders like "Accessories," "Games," "Graphics," "Internet," and more.
-It also monitors app installations and updates to keep your app grid organized.
+A GNOME Shell extension that auto-organizes your app grid into sensible folders and keeps it tidy over time — while preserving a safe, one-click restore to your original layout.

 ![App Grid Wizard in Action](screenshot.png)